IBM-Cloud/hpcs-pkcs11/README.md

 * Sign and verify data using the EC key pair
 * Logout, close session and finalize

+pkcs11-dilithium.c demonstrates how to generate a Dilithium key pair, followed by signing and verifying data using the Dilithium key pair.

 # Attributes
 We support a subset of attributes of the PKCS#11 specification.
 The following table shows:
 1. Which attributes are allowed to be used for PKCS11 requests (key generation, unwrapping, and key derivation).